rforbiodatascience22/2022_group5_final_project/README.md

 Handling of NAs:

-We dropped rows with NA values for gene counts in this analysis because you would not be able to fully compare the patients to each other if they contained missing values.
+We dropped rows with NA values for gene counts in this analysis because you would not be able to fully compare the patients to each other if they contained missing values